Cosmotheka/Cosmotheka/README.md

 # Design Philosophy
 ![](https://raw.githubusercontent.com/JaimeRZP/Cosmoteka_tutorials/master/docs/src/assets/Cosmoteka_schematic_v2.png)

-Cosmoteka is a large collection of pipelines to process map-level data from a wide variaty of surveys into angular power spectra combined in a statistically consistent manner.
-Cosmoteka accomplishes this by computing all the cross- and auto-covariances of the different maps.
+Cosmoteka is a single pipeline that processes catalog level data from a wide variety of surveys and measures their angular power spectra and covariances in a consistent manner.
+Cosmoteka heavily relies on `NaMaster`.

 Cosmoteka is designed to allow for the largest amount of modularity possible to encourage open-source community development.
 Inside of each module, Cosmoteka follows an object-oriented approach.
 Thus, given some configureation file, each module defines a series of objects which host the methods used to process the data at each step of the pipeline.